Ultimate Travel Guide: Cruise Tips and Advice

 Planning a trip can be time-consuming and stressful.
-From accommodation, daily activities and transport, researching can take away from your excitement.
+From accommodation, daily activities, and transport, researching can take away from your excitement.
 That’s why a cruise is perfect for the time-poor traveller.
 An all-in-one holiday, cruises require minimal effort to organise.
-If you want a stress-free break, then a cruise holiday will be a great fit.
-Here’s why:

-Booking a cruise trip includes a range of elements that every holiday needs.
-Your accommodation, food, most onboard activities and transport are all covered in one cost.
+When you book a cruise trip, it includes a range of elements that every holiday needs.
+Yes, your accommodation, food, most onboard activities and transport are all covered in the one cost.
 This allows you to get the most out of your money, making your cruise holiday that extra bit enjoyable.

-It’s an exciting feeling falling asleep one place and waking up another.
+It’s an exciting feeling to fall asleep one place and wake up another.
 On a cruise ship, you’re always moving towards another great location.
-And unlike regular travel, you will not experience the discomfort of long-haul flights or crowded buses.
-You’ll also be able to tick off multiple bucket list destinations as you sail the high seas.
+And, unlike regular travel, you won’t experience the discomfort of long-haul flights or crowded buses.
+You’ll also be able to tick off multiple bucket list destinations as you sail the seas.
 From island hopping around the Pacific to enjoying the spectacular sites of the Mediterranean – the options are almost limitless when you’re cruising.

 Cruise ships are famous for having incredible amenities on board.
-Ranging from cinemas to pool bars, rock climbing to night clubs – you’re guaranteed to be occupied your entire journey.
+Ranging from cinemas to pool bars, rock climbing to night clubs – you’re almost guaranteed to be occupied your entire journey.
 The only thing that will keep you away from the amazing activities is the food.
 Indulge in all-you-can-eat buffets that’ll please the fussiest of eaters or dine at incredible signature restaurants.